algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/functionnal_specifications.md

 The society is specialized in Real-Time 3D Visualization, they create useful tools to transform the development of real-time 3D imagery in an industrial context.
 Indeed, their goal is to popularize their use beyond entertainment purposes.

 Two developpers of the society, Emmanuel Julien and François Gutherz, want to improve the efficiency of their engines.
-One of their popular project, FABGen, is used to bring the C++ engines to other languages like Python, Lua or Go.
+One of their popular project, FABGen, a binding generator used to bring the C++ engines to other languages like Python, Lua or Go.
 However,  it needs to be updated for making more polyvalent and available solutions for their customers.
 Indeed, they were taking into account the fact that customers didn't want to learn a new language while testing their products.

 By the way, the society previously used a popular tool named SWIG which can connect a lot of target languages.
 Though, it was too old and complex, so they replaced it with FABGen.
 In fact, their creation is trying to solve its predecessor's issue by implementing new features, and its still evolving.
 This is the company's duty to complete FABGen's functionalities for improving their creations.

 # 3. Goal of the project

-The goal of this project is to create a binding in the F# programming language.
+The goal of this project is to create a binding in the F# programming language for FABGen.

-Indeed, there is a binding generator called FABGen created by the society to bring the C++ engine to different languages like Python, Golang and Lua.

 ## 3.1.
 In Scope
 Most importantly, we have to find a way to bridge FABGen with the F# programming language.